 The UK resolution framework recognises the critical importance of preserving relationships with key vendors and service providers.
 Liabilities to key vendors and service providers are generally excluded from the scope of liabilities that could be affected by a bail-in.
-The vast majority of these relationships are entered into by subsidiaries of HoldCo which will not be placed into resolution, administration or insolvency proceedings and who will continue to operate on an ordinary basis.
-Operational continuity arrangements for vendors and service providers (including Financial Market Infrastructure providers) are addressed through specific capabilities discussed in Section 4.
+The majority of these relationships are entered into by subsidiaries of HoldCo which are not expected to be placed into resolution, administration or insolvency proceedings and who will continue to operate on an ordinary basis.
+Contracts with third party suppliers are required under the resolution rules to include clauses which guarantee the provision of services in resolution.
+Operational continuity arrangements for vendors and service providers (including Financial Market Infrastructure providers) are addressed through specific capabilities discussed in Section 6.

-4 CAPABILITIES, RESOURCES AND ARRANGEMENTS IN PLACE TO ACHIEVE THE RESOLVABILITY OUTCOMES
+6 CAPABILITIES, RESOURCES AND ARRANGEMENTS IN PLACE TO ACHIEVE THE RESOLVABILITY OUTCOMES

-To be considered resolvable, we need to be able to meet three key outcomes in resolution:
+To be considered resolvable, we need to be able to meet three key outcomes in resolution, as a minimum:

-- 1. Have adequate financial resources in the context of resolution, specifically to absorb losses and recapitalise without exposing public funds to loss.
-This includes resources to meet the Group's financial obligations in resolution. - 2.
-Be able to continue to provide critical functions through resolution and restructuring, specifically ensuring activities can continue while the authorities take charge and begin to restructure the firm in such a way that the business can be reshaped, including any parts of it being sold or wound down (as appropriate). - 3.
-Be able to co-ordinate and communicate effectively within the firm, the authorities, and with the market, so that resolution and subsequent restructuring are orderly.
+- Have adequate financial resources in the context of resolution, specifically to absorb losses and recapitalise without exposing public funds to loss.
+This includes resources to meet the Group's financial obligations in resolution. - Be able to continue to provide critical functions through resolution and restructuring, specifically ensuring activities can continue while the authorities take charge and begin to restructure the Firm in such a way that the business can be reshaped, including any parts of it being sold or wound down (as appropriate). - Be able to co-ordinate and communicate effectively within the Firm, the authorities, and with the market, so that resolution and subsequent restructuring are orderly.